h-shukla/Tic-Tac-Toe/README.md

 # What it is ?
 It is a basic tic tac toe game that was made by folloing the reactjs official tutorial in the documentation.

-You can run below code to install dependencies
+You can run below command to install dependencies

 ```
 npm i